Tallassee, Alabama: American Civil War

 "Tallassee sent her fair share, and more, of her sons to fight for the Confederacy and a Tallassee textile manufacturer, Barnett, Micou, and Company, supplied cloth for Confederate uniforms and tents, leased land and a building for production of a Confederate carbine, and produced supplies, laborers, and rations for the Armory, its employees, and officers."

 In June 1864 the Confederate army moved the Richmond Carbine Factory from Virginia to an old Tallassee cotton mill.
 It began manufacturing the carbines.
 During the course of the American Civil War, the town of Tallassee was never attacked by Union forces, except for their one attempt to destroy the Tallassee Mill.
-The Tallassee Armory was the only Confederate one not destroyed during the war.

-2009 Hotel Talisi fire

-Early in the morning of November 30, 2009, the historic Hotel Talisi was heavily damaged by a fire.
-The hotel, closed since 2008, was purchased by a group of seven investors in the fall of 2009.
-It was renovated and had been reopened for a month.
-The fire destroyed the hotel and a consignment shop next door.

-The fire was ruled an arson and 17-year-old, Dylan Keith Carroll, pleaded guilty to one count of second-degree arson, one count of third-degree arson, two counts of third-degree burglary, and three counts of first-degree criminal mischief.

-After the trial, the hotel's owners met in March 2010 and decided to rebuild the structure.
-However, the building remains a crumbling eyesore as Tallassee's downtown begins to revive around it as of 2021.
+Tallassee Armory was the only Confederate one not destroyed during the war.
+Gen. Josiah Gorgas, ordnance officer who was Chief of the Confederate Ordnance Bureau, sought to relocate the Richmond Carbine factory to a more secure site.
+Tallassee know for small cotton mill community, appeared to fulfill his requirements.
+The town remote location offered a reduced risk of enemy attack, and Colonel Gorgas recognized the potential for an inexhaustible power supply from the adjacent river.